-In DT40 cells, as described above, the five Lys residues (K9/H3, K14/H3, K18/H3, K23/H3 and K27/H3) exhibited no binding ability of histone H3 to DNA within chromatin surrounding the proximal ~2.0 kb 5'-upstream region of the Pax5 gene based on their hyper-acetylation levels.
-In clone cl.2-4, these five Lys residues possessed full binding ability of histone H3 to DNA based on their hypo-acetylation levels at the early stage and thereafter gradually lost the binding capacity to no binding ability based on their hyper-acetylation levels until the late stage (Fig. 7-15).
-Accordingly, the structure of chromatin surrounding the proximal 5'-upstream region of the gene, which is loose form in DT40 cells, should change to tight form at the early stage in clone cl.2-4.
-Thereafter, the tightened chromatin structure should change to loose form until the late stage.
-These facts agreed with the findings that the gene expression of Pax5 is dramatically suppressed to low (or no) level at the early stage in clone cl.2-4 and thereafter gradually and certainly elevated to high level until the late stage (see Fig. 7-10).
+In DT40 cells, as described above, the five Lys residues (K9/H3, K14/H3, K18/H3, K23/H3 and K27/H3) exhibit no binding ability of histone H3 to DNA within the chromatin surrounding the proximal ~2.0 kb 5'-upstream region of the Pax5 gene based on their hyper-acetylation levels.
+In clone cl.2-4, these five Lys residues possess a full binding ability of histone H3 to DNA based on their hypo-acetylation levels at the early stage and thereafter gradually lose the binding capacity to no binding ability based on their hyper-acetylation levels until the later stage (Fig. 7-15).
+Accordingly, the chromatin structure surrounding the proximal 5'-upstream region of the gene, which is the loose form in DT40 cells, changes to the tight form at the early stage in clone cl.2-4.
+Thereafter, the tightened chromatin structure changes to the loose form until the later stage.
+These facts agreed with the findings that the gene expression of Pax5 is dramatically suppressed to a low (or no) level at the early stage in clone cl.2-4 and thereafter gradually and certainly elevated to a high level until the later stage (see Fig. 7-10).

-In DT40 cells, as described above, the five Lys residues (K9/H3, K14/H3, K18/H3, K23/H3 and K27/H3) possessed no binding ability of histone H3 to DNA within chromatin surrounding the proximal ~2.0 kb 5'-upstream region of the Aiolos gene based on their hyper-acetylation levels.
-In clone cl.2-4, mainly K9/H3 (and probably K18/H3 and K27/H3) possessed less binding ability of histone H3 to DNA based on somewhat hyper-acetylation levels at the early stage.
-Thereafter, mainly the binding capacity of K9/H3 was certainly weakened to no binding ability based on the considerable hyper-acetylation levels at the late stage (Fig. 7-15).
-Accordingly, the structure of chromatin surrounding the proximal 5'-upstream region of the gene, which is loose form in DT40 cells, should change to tight form at the early stage in clone cl.2-4 and thereafter change to loose (or considerable loose) form at the late stage.
-These facts agreed with the findings that the gene expression of Aiolos is certainly decreased to low (or no) level at the early stage in clone cl.2-4 and thereafter increased to high level until the late stage (see Fig. 7-10).
+In DT40 cells, as described above, the five Lys residues (K9/H3, K14/H3, K18/H3, K23/H3 and K27/H3) possess no binding ability of histone H3 to DNA within the chromatin surrounding the proximal ~2.0 kb 5'-upstream region of the Aiolos gene based on their hyper-acetylation levels.
+In clone cl.2-4, mainly K9/H3 (and probably K18/H3 and K27/H3) possess a less binding ability of histone H3 to DNA based on somewhat hyper-acetylation levels at the early stage.
+Thereafter, mainly the binding capacity of K9/H3 is certainly weakened to no binding ability based on the considerable hyper-acetylation levels at the later stage (Fig. 7-15).
+Accordingly, the chromatin structure surrounding the proximal 5'-upstream region of the gene, which is the loose form in DT40 cells, changes to the tight form at the early stage in clone cl.2-4 and thereafter changes to the loose (or considerable loose) form at the later stage.
+These facts agreed with the findings that the gene expression of Aiolos is certainly decreased to a low (or no) level at the early stage in clone cl.2-4 and thereafter increased to a high level until the later stage (see Fig. 7-10).

-In DT40 cells, as described above, the five Lys residues (K9/H3, K14/H3, K18/H3, K23/H3 and K27/H3) possessed no binding ability of histone H3 to DNA within chromatin surrounding the proximal ~2.0 kb 5'-upstream region of the EBF1 gene based on their hyper-acetylation levels.
-In clone cl.2-4, especially K9/H3 and K27/H3 (and probably K14/H3 and K18/H3) exhibited full (or less) binding ability based on their hypo- or somewhat hyper-acetylation levels at any cultivation stages (Fig. 7-15).
-Accordingly, the structure of chromatin surrounding the proximal 5'-upstream region of the gene, which is loose form in DT40 cells, should change to tight form at the early stage in clone cl.2-4 and remain unchanged until the late stage.
-These facts agreed with the findings that the gene expression of EBF1 is dramatically suppressed to very low (or no) level at the early stage in clone cl.2-4 and thereafter remains unchanged during cultivation (see Fig. 7-10).
+In DT40 cells, as described above, the five Lys residues (K9/H3, K14/H3, K18/H3, K23/H3 and K27/H3) possess no binding ability of histone H3 to DNA within the chromatin surrounding the proximal ~2.0 kb 5'-upstream region of the EBF1 gene based on their hyper-acetylation levels.
+In clone cl.2-4, especially K9/H3 and K27/H3 (and probably K14/H3 and K18/H3) exhibit a full (or less) binding ability based on their hypo- or somewhat hyper-acetylation levels at any cultivation stages (Fig. 7-15).
+Accordingly, the chromatin structure surrounding the proximal 5'-upstream region of the gene, which is the loose form in DT40 cells, changes to the tight form at the early stage in clone cl.2-4 and remains unchanged until the later stage.
+These facts agreed with the findings that the gene expression of EBF1 is dramatically suppressed to a very low (or no) level at the early stage in clone cl.2-4 and thereafter remains unchanged during cultivation (see Fig. 7-10).